amhiggin/DistributedFileSystem/README.md

   * 'file_id': file_id
   * 'file_contents': file_contents

+<b>Notes:</b>
-<b>Note:</b> The fileserver does not hold any versioning information about its files: it is the directory server which handles this.
+* The fileserver does not hold any versioning information about the files that it stores: it is the directory server which handles this.
+* The client is able to identify the values of 'file_id' and 'file_server_id' by consulting the directory server for the file mapping it requires.

 ## Locking Service
 A locking service provides concurrency control for multiple clients requiring access to the same files.
 It allows clients exclusive access to files under particular conditions.